mchenggit/kabanero-event/architecture/README.md

 The controller for the StrategyRun monitors the status for each stage, and updates the overall status within the StrategyRun resource.

-### Persistent State
+### Persistent States

-The controller stores persistent state within the StrategyRun and StageRun resources.
-The persistent state allows the controller to be highly available.
+The controllers store persistent states within the StrategyRun and StageRun resources.
+The persistent states allow the controller to be highly available.
 Should the controller be restarted, it uses the persistent states to determine how to resume.

 Kubernetes uses etcd to store the resources.
-It is expected that etcd is highly available and scalable, or the Kubernetes cluster itself will be unstable.
+Etcd uses the `raft` distributed consensus protocol, which is similar to the Apache zookeeper protocol used by Kafka.
+We assume etcd is sufficiently highly available and scalable, as the entire Kubernetes infrastructure already depends on it.
+We don't need to use a different infrastructure that offers better quality of service than etcd, unless there is a reason to do so in the future.

 ### Other Usage Scenarios